-To ensure safe and reliable journeys, our track needs to be maintained and renewed regularly.
-Find out about track maintenance and why it’s important to your journey.
+To ensure safe and reliable journeys, we maintain and renew our track regularly.
+Find out about the maintenance and why it’s important to your journey.

 Maintaining the track

 The track is made up of ballast which supports the sleepers, which in turn support the rails.
 Together, the sleepers and the rail form the track. 🚉🛤

 The Tube network is 150 years old and millions of people use it.
 Over time track experiences wear and tear from constant use.
 We work around the clock to keep our 1,000 km of track in tip-top shape while at the same time minimising disruption to customers. 👍

 We carry out a rolling programme of renewals and replacements across our network to keep London’s transport moving and as safe as possible.

 Track can last around 50 years if we carry out regular cleaning and maintenance.